SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 Inside we'll create a `$dino` with the name `Bumpy`.
 And then `assertFalse()` that `$dino->isAcceptingVisitors()`.

-Let's see this test fail in our terminal
+Let's see this test fail in our terminal...

 ```terminal-silent
 ./vendor/bin/phpunit --testdox
 ```

 Hmm...
-Yup...
+Yup!

 < Is not accepting visitors if sick failed asserting that true is false.

 This is *exactly* what we were expecting...

-Looking at our `Dinosaur` class, we need to do 2 things. `isAcceptingVisitors()` should return false for sick dinos. *And* we need a way to set the health status on our object.
+Looking at our `Dinosaur` class, we need to do 2 things. `isAcceptingVisitors()` should return true if the dino is healthy. *And* we need a way to set a health status on our object.

 With a quick peek at the issues on GitHub - GenLab is using labels for "Sick" and "Healthy" dino's.
 I'm thinking we can use those labels on our dino objects too.